 FAO’s has also invested resources in training personnel so that Madagascar has national capacity to monitor and combat the insects.

-These measly creatures are sure causing us a lot of agricultural and economic losses.
-In countries like Africa, Middle East where there is already scarcity of food and poverty, the havoc caused by these creatures is proving too much of trouble for the people.
+These measly creatures are surely causing us a lot of agricultural and economic losses.
+In countries like Africa, the Middle East where there is already a scarcity of food and poverty, the havoc caused by these creatures is proving too much of trouble for the people.
 Traditional methods of using insecticides and pesticides are very harmful and toxic to the crops, environment as well as human race.
-These insecticides harm the target species along with non target species.
-Some important insects are also killed which indirect affects the ecological system.
-Thus some eco friendly, non toxic and non hazardous method is needed to overcome such problems.
+These insecticides harm the target species along with nontarget species.
+Some important insects are also killed which indirectly affects the ecological system.
+Thus some eco-friendly, non-toxic and non-hazardous method is needed to overcome such problems.

 C Tech Corporation has designed a new coming era revolutionary product called Termirepel™.

 Termirepel™ is a non-toxic, non-hazardous and eco-friendly polymer additive which works on a unique mechanism of repellency.
 It works at effectively creating a repellent response within the termite species against the application in which Termirepel™ has been incorporated and used.
 This response is temporary and does not kill the termite colony.
 This is a very important aspect as every species has a role to play in the ecological cycle.
 Termirepel™ is also available in the form of a liquid concentrate as well as lacquer that can be applied on the wooden floorings and other wooden construction in the houses.
 It can also be incorporated in agricultural films to provide protection against the insects/termites.